Most Common Job in Each State

 Retail Salesperson: From 39 States in 1998 to 10 Today

 Retail salespersons were the most common job in 39 states as recently as 1998.
 Today that number is 10.
 The states still on that list — Alabama, Alaska, Delaware, Florida, Georgia, New Hampshire, North Dakota, Oklahoma, Rhode Island, South Carolina, Wyoming — share a profile: lower population density, tourism-driven economies, or limited logistics infrastructure that hasn't yet displaced retail as the dominant employment layer.
+For the density side of that pattern, compare the states by population density map.

 South Dakota and West Virginia are the map's genuine outliers: registered nurses top the chart in both.
 West Virginia has one of the oldest and sickest populations in the country — chronic illness rates driven by decades of economic decline, opioid exposure, and limited preventive care mean hospitals and clinics employ nurses at unusually high rates relative to total workforce size.
 South Dakota's case is slightly different: a lean labor market, major medical systems in Sioux Falls, and limited competition from fast food or logistics hubs push nursing to the top.